dmarinova1/SPOP/README.md

 documentation scikit-learn helped build this SPOP program providing details on modules, methods, parameters specification: https://scikit-learn.org/stable/documentation.html

-SPOPv#.ipynb is the jupyter notebook containing the code of the SPOP-PROG. data-breed.csv is the dataset.
+- SPOPv#.ipynb is the jupyter notebook containing the code of the SPOP-PROG.
+- data-breed.csv is the dataset.
+- SPOP_v0_35_colab.ipynb is the Google Colab notebook that can be used to run the code outside the Anaconda Distribution environment.

 - Note: naming conventions of the ipynb file: since the SPOP is created incrementaly, the version of the program is indicated as version 'v' followed by a number.